cityofcapetown/ds_code_challenge/README.md

 You can use any tool to produce the output, e.g. Python, R, Excel, Power BI, Tableau, etc. The **final deliverable needs to be a pdf report** with your analysis.

+### Follow-on Questions
+If we invite you to an interview, after completing and submitting this technical assessment, we will be asking follow-up questions about the work submitted.
+These questions might be at a very detailed level, or broadly conceptual, relating to the choices made in completing this assessment.

+We do not expect perfect recall of what you may have submitted, but we do expect a deep knowledge of the content, and how it works.

 ## How to submit
 ### Candidates where programming is required (Data Scientist;  Engineers, Visualisation Engineers and Front End Developers)
 1. Clone this repository and load it into your development environment.